-(e) Seasonal accommodation facilities
+(f) Seasonal worker accommodation

-Seasonal accommodation facilities shall:
+Seasonal worker accommodation shall:

 - Be constructed in accordance with the specific Code of Practice for Seasonal Worker Accommodation.
-The standard of construction for these facilities shall be no lesser than the code requires. - Be located no less than 100m from a dwelling located on any other site not zoned Post-Harvest. - Provide an outdoor recreation area with a minimum area of 50m2 per every ten workers accommodated or part thereof. - Be located no closer than 10m from any other building located on the site where the seasonal accommodation is a detached building or buildings. - Operate for a single period of no more than seven continuous months.
+The standard of construction for these facilities shall be no lesser than the code requires; - Be located no less than 100m from a dwelling located on any other site not zoned Post-Harvest.
+This may be reduced with the written consent of neighbouring property owners;

+- Provide an outdoor recreation area with a minimum area of 50m2 per every ten workers accommodated or part thereof; - Provide an indoor recreation or communal area with a minimum of 25m2 per every ten workers accommodated or part thereafter; - Be located no closer than 10m from any other building located on the site where the seasonal accommodation is a detached building or buildings;

+Operate for a single period of no more than seven continuous months.

-(f) Financial contributions
+(g) Financial contributions

-The payment of an appropriate financial contribution as detailed in the following rules and methodology (See also Section 11):
+The payment of an appropriate financial contribution as detailed in the following rules and methodology.
+(See also Section 11)

-(a) The payment of a financial contribution will be assessed per every 100,000 tray increase of output above the consented level as at 1 January 2009.
+(i) The payment of a financial contribution will be assessed per every 100,000 tray increase of output above the consented level as at 7 February 2009.